top of page

 What will camp life be like?

-All classes and activities such music, storytelling, games, etc. aims at involving our next generation.
-Our goal is to bring the youth back to loving nature while offering opportunities to learn meaningful new skills and positive experiences that they will take with them their whole life.
-It will be a time to connect with your family, make new friends, and share in a memorable, heartwarming experience.
+Classes and activities such wilderness skills, homesteading, music, games, etc. aims at involving our next generation and instilling a love for nature for our youth by offering opportunities to learn meaningful new skills and positive experiences that they will take with them their whole life.
+The best part is that it will offer a time to connect with your family, make new friends, and step away from the business of busy city life.

 Where is the gathering located?

-Birdsong takes place on a picturesque private ranch in the Mojave Desert, near the Nevada–California border.
+Birdsong takes place on a picturesque private horse ranch in the Mojave Desert, near the Nevada–California border.
 The exact address will be shared with registered participants.
-Each day begins with the sounds of roosters and farm animals under a bright desert sky.
+Each day begins with a light breakfast at our cafeteria and the sounds of roosters and farm animals.
 The ranch offers ample space for tent camping, buses, trailers, and RVs.
-Amenities include standard flushing restrooms, hot showers, and shared community meals served in a charming antique barn cafeteria.
-Guests will also enjoy the presence of horses, goats, sheep, pigs, chickens, native wildlife, and breathtaking views of a star-filled night sky.
+Amenities include standard flushing restrooms, hot showers, and light breakfast/dinner meals served in a charming antique barn cafeteria.
+The are animals on the property, include horses, goats, sheep, pigs, chickens, and native wildlife.

 What to Bring

-Please come prepared as you would for a typical camping trip.
-Below is a recommended packing list to help you make the most of your experience:
+Please come prepared for a typical camping trip.
+Below is a recommended packing list:

-• Eating Essentials: Bowl, plate, cup, utensils, and a camp stove
+• Eating Essentials: Bowl, plate, cup, utensils, cooler, camp stove

 • Food: Lunches and snacks for the week (light breakfast and dinner will be provided)

-• Clothing: Be ready for both sunny and cool weather; bring a sun hat and a beanie
+• Clothing: Prepare for both sunny and cool weather; bring a sun hat and a beanie

 • Warmth: A Buddy Heater is recommended for cold mornings and evenings